Isle Royale Trip 2026

 Transportation

-We will travel from the Detroit area to the Upper Peninsula on Wednesday, August 12.
-We will go to at least Munising on Wednesday and possibly as far as Houghton/Hubbell.
-This will take 7-9 hours of driving.
+We will travel from the Detroit area to the Copper Harbor on Wednesday, August 12.
+This will take 9.5 hours of driving.

 To/From Isle Royale